 The future of paramedicine

-- 3 first year courses: First Year Experience, Introductory Biology I (Introduction to Cell & Molecular Biology), Introductory Chemistry I (General Chemistry I);
+- 3 first year courses: First Year Experience, Introductory Biology I (Introduction to Cell and Molecular Biology), Introductory Chemistry I (General Chemistry I);

 - 5 second year courses: Cell Biology, Microbiology, Human Genetics, Human Biochemistry, Introductory Statistics or Introduction to Probability and Statistics

-- 2 third year courses: Research Methods & Communications, Medical Microbiology; and
+- 2 third year courses: Research Methods and Communications, Medical Microbiology; and

-- 5 fourth year courses: Basic & Clinical Immunology or Medical Biology; Health Promotion, Planning & Evaluation; Disaster Medicine & Crisis Response; Critical Appraisal of Health Care Literature in the Acute Care Environment; and Current Issues in Paramedicine.
+- 5 fourth year courses: Basic and Clinical Immunology or Medical Biology; Health Promotion, Planning and Evaluation; Disaster Medicine and Crisis Response; Critical Appraisal of Health Care Literature in the Acute Care Environment; and Current Issues in Paramedicine.

 Paramedics will take five elective courses to complete this program.
 Two of these electives must be from Science (Chemistry, Nutrition, Kinesiology or Physics) or Social Science areas (Business, Psychology or Philosophy).